yuliyago/stage2-module3-SQL-tasks/README.md

 ## Lesson 12 task:

-1) Delete all students with grade more than 4 and all relationships with this student;
+1) Delete all students with grade more or equals than 4 and all relationships with this student;
 2) Delete students who have at least one mark less than 4;
 3) Delete “Daily” payment type and all relationships with this type.
 4) Delete All marks less than 7